 I also didn’t know how to keep girls on rotation, so if a girl wanted to be my “girlfriend” I would say yes, and “be her boyfriend,” most often until I got bored with her, at which point I’d suddenly break up with her and she would cry, because I didn’t know how to set appropriate expectations.
 Or she’d eventually catch me with another girl and get angry.
 I had a couple of those sitcom-y conversations where the girl would say, “But you’re my boyfriend, how could you do this to me?” and I would reply, “Because I knew that if I didn’t, you wouldn’t have sex with me | would stop having sex with me.”
 She would be… confused, more than anything, I think.

-The right answer, of course, is to say, “I’m seeking something casual and we’re both in college and we’re too young to get serious,” but I wasn’t that sophisticated and back then no one was talking about poly or open relationships or anything like that.
-I did know how to be sex positive, albeit without knowing that term.
+The right answer, of course, is to say, “I’m seeking something casual and we’re both in college and we’re too young to get serious,” but I wasn’t that sophisticated and back then no one was talking about poly or open relationships.
+I did intuit how to be sex positive, albeit without knowing that term.
 Not slut-shaming girls and being the chill guy they can come to for sex that won’t get back to their friends was super smart.

 Because of my sex-or-nothing attitude in later college, I became a somewhat polarizing person, because I eventually learned not to be faux friends with girls I actually wanted to sleep with.
 At the start of college I was… not so good at this and did some embarrassing things.